 In the oven: Remove ham from packaging and place in a baking pan.
 Add package drippings and 1/4 cup water in the pan, then cover the pan tightly with aluminum foil to retain moisture.
 Preheat your oven to 325°F and bake for 30 minutes per pound or until heated through.
 Remove ham from oven.
 Let rest for 10 minutes before serving.

-In the microwave: This method can be used for quarter hams and gourmets, but is not recommended for half hams.
+In the microwave: This method can be used for quarter hams, petite hams, and gourmets, but is not recommended for hams weighing more than 3 pounds.
 Add ham and 1/4 cup of water to a microwave safe covered dish.
 Cook for 6-8 minutes per pound or until heated through.
 Let rest for 5-10 minutes.

 Bone-In or Boneless Ham Steaks